In your own words describe what you do here at Harvest.

 What experience, education, and/or work background do you bring with you to Harvest?

-Academically, I have two Associate Degrees (Social and Behavioral Sciences & Liberal Arts), two Bachelor Degrees (Bible and Theology & Pastoral Ministry), and am currently working on a Masters Degree in Organizational Leadership.
-Experientially, I have been an Intern Jr. High Pastor for three years, a Youth Director for one year, and have served as an Executive Director for a Chick-fil-A for six years.
+Academically, I hold a Masters in Organizational Leadership along with two Bachelor Degrees (Bible and Theology & Pastoral Ministry) and two Associate Degrees.
+Experientially, I have been an Intern Jr. High Pastor for three years, a Youth Director for one year, and have served as an Executive Director for Chick-fil-A for over six years.

 What are you most passionate about when it comes to ministry?